TheHive-Project/TheHiveDocs/admin/configuration.md

 }
 ```

-HTTP client used by MISP connector use global configuration (in `play.ws`) but can be overridden in MISP section and in each MISP server configuration (in `misp.MISP-SERVER-ID.ws`).
-Refer to section 8 for more detail on how to configure HTTP client.
+The HTTP client used by the MISP connector uses a global configuration (in `play.ws`) but it can be overridden within the MISP section of the configuation file and/or in the configuration section of each MISP server (in `misp.MISP-SERVER-ID.ws`).
+Refer to section 8 for more details on how to configure the HTTP client.

-#### 7.2 Associate a Case Template to MISP Imports
+#### 7.2 Associate a Case Template to Alerts corresponding to MISP events
-As stated in the subsection above, TheHive is able to automatically import MISP events and create cases out of them.
+As stated in the subsection above, TheHive is able to automatically import MISP events (they will appear as alerts within the `Alerts` pane) and create cases out of them.
 This operation leverages the template engine.
 Thus you'll need to create a case template prior to importing MISP events.

 First, create a case template.
 Let's call it **MISP_CASETEMPLATE**.